-The removal of 73 female cowbirds precluded up to 2,920-4,380 parasitism events (40-60 eggs per female) allowing the production of as many as 11,680-17,520 songbird young (four per otherwise parasitized nest) in the study area.
+The removal of 38 female cowbirds may have precluded up to 1,520-2,280 parasitism events (40-60 eggs per female) allowing the production of as many as 6,080-9,1920 songbird young (four per otherwise parasitized nest) in the study area.
 Because not all parasitism events are viable and not all cowbird eggs are laid in the nests of small hosts, the actual numbers of cowbird eggs and songbird young are likely much lower but still significant, especially for the disproportionately targeted vireo.
+In 2020 ECORP Consulting verified the successful nesting of an endangered vireo within the trapping area (4 vireo young fledged).
+In areas of Los Angeles County where annual cowbird trapping has been consistently implemented, vireo populations have grown from 0 - 2 pairs to 25 - 40 pairs in a decade (GWB 2009, GWB 1997).

-Locally raised cowbirds are easily and quickly captured after fledging, and are therefore, good indicators of the efficacy of a trapping program.
-Eight (8) juveniles were captured in 2019, indicating that cowbird parasitism was not entirely eliminated in the study area in 2019; however parasitism was certainly lessened.
+Locally raised cowbirds are easily and quickly captured after fledging, and are therefore good indicators of the efficacy of a trapping program.
+Seven juveniles were captured in 2021, indicating that cowbird parasitism was not entirely eliminated in the study area; however parasitism was certainly lessened.
+Five of the seven juveniles were captured in the last week of trapping, so there is a possibility that these 5 were raised out of the area, and flocked to the Trap 2 foraging area in mid July.

 Topical trapping reduces/ eliminates brood parasitism in a targeted area, to broad general benefit (Griffith and Griffith 2000).
 Annual topical trapping does not, however, reduce the regional cowbird population (if only because so few cowbirds are trapped in so few areas).
 If it did, the number of cowbirds captured each year would gradually decline, as would the need for cowbird control.
-However, the number of cowbirds removed each year has not declined over time.
-If cowbirds were not removed each year, the parasitism rate among hosts would immediately return to extirpation-causing pre-trapping levels.
+However, for programs with 5-25 years of capture data, the number of cowbirds removed each year has not declined over time.
+If cowbirds were not removed each year, the parasitism rate among hosts would likely immediately return to extirpation-causing pretrapping levels.

 In the absence of proven regional cowbird control, the Devil's Gate Brown-headed Cowbird Control Program, which successfully removes the local cowbirds and reduces parasitism in the study area, should be continued indefinitely.
+If the Devil's Gate annual cowbirds captures were to decrease dramatically, however, the program should be re-evaluated (for instance, if the 2 traps caught two or fewer female cowbirds per year).